mozilla/inv-tool/inv-tool.rst

             [ site=:phx1 ]

     vlan
-        The 'vlan' directive can be used to search for objects that have IP addresses within one of the networks associated with a specific vlan.
+        The ``vlan`` directive can be used to search for objects that have IP addresses within one of the networks associated with a specific vlan.